knaw-huc/brieven-van-hooft-pipeline/README.md

 * Lines may be tied together using hyphenation, no dehyphenation was performed prior to processing by Frog so this leads to incorrect tokens, sentence boundaries, paragraph boundaries and incorrect PoS/lemma tags.
 The authors have tried to remedy this in their manual annotation stage using custom alignment tags.
 * There is no data that ties the text documents to the original scans.

+### Questions

+*Q: What form of the data do we consider the source of the data that we want to make references to?*

+[proycon] Though the original source is of course the physical letters (and derived from that are the scans), we don't have that data, nor an alignment to it.
+The work as published by H.W. van Tricht, and as digitized in the DBNL, should I think be considered the source.
+Derived from that is the linguistically enriched FoLiA version, for which an explicit alignment with the DBNL version is not available.
+If the DBNL plain text version is persistent enough it might be worth considering that as the source and attempting to realign the annotations in the FoLiA with that, but this will take significant extra effort.

+*Q: I assume we are mainly interested in the manual annotations?*

 ## Use case

 *(Describe the wishes and requirements from the researcher's perspective)*

 ## Requirements